tdorssers/TeslaPy/README.md

 If you get a `requests.exceptions.HTTPError: 400 Client Error: endpoint_deprecated:_please_update_your_app for url: https://owner-api.teslamotors.com/oauth/token` then you are probably using an old version of this module.
 As of January 29, 2021, Tesla updated this endpoint to follow [RFC 7523](https://tools.ietf.org/html/rfc7523) and requires the use of the SSO service (auth.tesla.com) for authentication.

+As of May 28, 2021 Tesla has added captcha verification to the login form.
+If you get a `ValueError: Credentials rejected` and you are using correct credentials then you are probably using an old version of this module.

 ## Demo applications

 The source repository contains three demo applications.